Are you a new student? Our New Student Checklist will help make your transition to Westfield State smooth.×

 The Office Assistant position for New Student Orientation is one of the most important and hardworking groups on the Westfield State University campus.
 Each member of the Office Assistant team is dedicated to supporting the New Student Orientation staff and its mission to welcome incoming students to campus.
 During the program, the Office Assistants work primarily in the office, handling the various logistical demands of the New Student Orientation program.
 Along with the Coordinator and Assistant Coordinators, the Office Assistants work to ensure a safe and successful program for our students and parents.
 The Office Assistant serves as a liaison between the New Student Orientation guests and the Assistant Coordinators while providing assistance to the student members of the team.
 The Office Assistant will have thorough knowledge of all aspects of the program, not just their responsibilities.
 If you have questions about applying for this position please feel free to e-mail firstname.lastname@example.org.

 The Office of Residential Life hires students each year to work in our main office.
 Openings vary each year and hours vary based on whether a student has work study or not.
 For information about opportunities feel free to visit our main office in Scanlon Hall or call (413) 572-5402.

 The Residential Life Department employs mail assistants each year who assist the department in taking mail from the central mail room and distributing it in mailboxes across campus.
 The selection process for these positions takes place in the spring and will be posted on the job opportunities section of the University's website.
-For more information please feel free to e-mail Magdalene Manu at email@example.com.
+For more information please feel free to e-mail Ryan Begin at email@example.com.